Rapptz/gum/docs/api/video/display_mode.rst

 .. |error| replace:: :ref:`gum-core-error`

-SDL offers a way to query the display mode of a display (monitor, etc) that is proper for a :class:`window`. ``gum`` offers a way to wrap this up in a way that doesn't deal with loops or counters.
+SDL offers a way to query the display mode of a display that is proper for a :class:`window`. ``gum`` wraps this functionality in an easy to use way.

 This file can be included through::